iLVL-Key/FFXI/addons/Leaderboard/readme.md

 ### Version History

+**5.2.6**
+- Fixed an error introduced in version 5.1 that broke Mog Kart from activating items or returning an items info when a player sends a tell with those commands.

 **5.2.5**
 - Adjusted the getActor function to be more efficient.
 This function runs every time an action happens to determine if it was a player, or pet of a player, we are tracking and returns the appropriate data table.